Hypergraph Convolutional Networks for Fine-grained ICU Patient Similarity Analysis and Risk Prediction: Performance Evaluation

 \section{Performance Evaluation}

-Tables \ref{tab:prediction24hours} and \ref{tab:prediction48hours} provide the results of in-hospital mortality risk prediction based on the data from the first 24 hours and 48 hours after eICU admission.
+Tables \ref{tab:prediction24hours} and \ref{tab:prediction48hours} (below) provide the results of in-hospital mortality risk prediction based on the data from the first 24 hours and 48 hours after eICU admission.
 Values in the parentheses are standard deviations.
 As can be seen from Tables \ref{tab:prediction24hours} and \ref{tab:prediction48hours}, the proposed method achieves superior performance over the baselines in terms of AUROC, AUPRC, Accuracy, Precision, F1 Score, and Min(Se, P+).
+The superior performance of Our than the Our$_{\alpha}$ verifies the efficacy of Hypergraph Convolutional Networks, which can capture the higher-order relationships among ICD-9 diagnosis codes and thus improve the prediction performance.
 The most interesting aspect of these two tables is that GRU-D is the best baseline and consistently outperforms other methods such as GRU, Transformer, and AdaCare.

 Moreover, the prediction performance of all methods improved significantly as the prediction window from the first 24 hours to the first 48 hours after eICU admission.
 For instance, Transformer achieves an AUROC of 0.7869 based on the data from the first 48 hours after eICU admission, which is a significant improvement over 0.6881 based on the data from the first 24 hours after eICU admission.
+This result may be explained by the fact that due to the greedy nature of learning in deep neural networks, the performance of these prediction models largely depends on the size of the input data.